 The board will make reasonable accommodations for qualified persons with disabilities in accordance with policy 1730/4022/7231, Nondiscrimination on the Basis of Disabilities, and the requirements of state and federal law.
-An individual with a disability may be accompanied by his or her service animal on school property unless the animal is properly excluded as set forth in section E of this policy.
-The superintendent shall establish any necessary administrative regulations for the use of service animals on school property.
+An individual with a disability may be accompanied by his or her service animal on school property subject to the requirements of this policy.
+If necessary, the superintendent may establish administrative regulations for the use of service animals on school property.